chengg04/chengg04.github.io/index.md

 # About Me

-Starting Fall 2021, I will become an Assistant Professor in the School of Mathematical & Statistical Sciences at Clemson University (Research area: Operations Research).
+I am an Assistant Professor in the School of Mathematical & Statistical Sciences at Clemson University (Research area: Operations Research).

 <!-- My research is in the intersection of optimization and economics, with a focus on nonconvex problems in energy markets and power systems. -->